coldfix/website/about.rst

 Welcome to my website!

-My name is Thomas and I'm a grumpy barefooted gnome, long-term physics student, enthusiast programmer and free software cultist;)
+I am a physicist, enthusiast programmer and free software cultist, and I created this place mostly to remind me about things I learned the hard way, and to document the solution for certain recurring problems or tasks.
+It is also my hope that some of these lessons might later be useful not only to me but to others as well.

 The best way to reach me is via email_ or github_.
-Please send hate-mails concerning the inferior website design.
-Though, in case you want to pursue me legally, this is how I am known to the authorities:
+My postal address is as
+follows:

     | Thomas Gläßle
-    | Mönchhofstr.
-8
+    | Tannenweg 4
-    | 69120 Heidelberg
+    | 72076 Tübingen
     | — Germany

 .. include:: LICENSE.rst